By: Harvey Jones | Updated: 9th September 2020.

 You can open your account online and Fineco says it should normally take eight to 15 minutes.
 Gather your passport, tax residency, and other personal details first.
 Once you have set it up, its contact details include a UK 0800 number, otherwise, you can send an email to the service team.
 They promise an answer within one working day.

 I really like Fineco’s low-cost charging structure – £2.95 a trade is good with me!
-So is an opening two months of free trades (up to 50).
+So is an opening two months of free trades (up to 50); however, this offer ends 30 September 2020.

 The Fineco platform is probably best suited for those that really do want a multi-currency bank account, regularly trade European and US stocks, or trade so regularly that you need the lowest possible fees.
 Or simply investors that are very comfortable researching and finding investment ideas on their own and benefitting from low dealing fees and no platform fees.